Slide Ridge Finds the Sweet Spot in Their Honey Business

 Tracking the health of each hive to check for parasites and disease is a crucial, ongoing part of beekeeping, as is monitoring the vitality of each hive’s queen and community.
 And winter bee die-offs are one of the biggest threats to healthy hives, with cold temps and lack of winter forage having a loss rate of around 15 percent, even in relatively stable conditions.
 Since the early 2000s, researchers have noted honeybee loss rates overall have almost doubled due to a difficult-to-control combination of pests, disease, environmental stress and pesticide exposure.

-“Opening a box full of dead bees is the saddest thing,” says Kelli Bliss, Slide Ridge’s marketing and communications director, and James’s sister.
+“Opening a box full of dead bees is the saddest thing,” says Kelli Bess, Slide Ridge’s marketing and communications director, and James’s sister.
 “It’s just heartbreaking.”

 Along with another of the James siblings, fellow beekeeper (and Slide Ridge’s accounts manager) Karla Bingham, Martin James began looking into ways to boost bee health at crucial points in the hive’s development.
 To prevent die-off due to temperature shock, at fall’s first frost James and Bingham move the hives into a climate-controlled barn, where the bees stay at a stable 50-ish degrees Fahrenheit and are acclimated prior to their move to California each January.